mjhea0/running-mate/README.md

 This ideally happens at training time.

-Then, in your serving environment, define the alert targets, get the current Mate version, load the model, wrap you model prediction in the `mate` context manager:
+Then, in your serving environment, define the alert targets, get the current Mate version, load the model, wrap your model prediction in the `mate` context manager:

 ```python